santiment/sanbase2/README.md

   * Go in the folder of the app `cd <PROJECT_NAME>`
   * Install dependencies with `mix deps.get`
+  * Install JS dependencies for the static frontend with `cd assets && yarn && cd ..`
-  * Install JS dependencies with `cd app && yarn && cd ..`
+  * Install JS dependencies for the next.js frontend with `cd app && yarn && cd ..`
   * Update your Postgres setup in `config/dev.exs`
   * Create and migrate your database with `mix ecto.setup`
   * Start Phoenix endpoint with `mix phx.server`